Download Human Factors training receives CPD Certification

-Download has made the shortlist for Best Innovation at the Learning Technology Awards.
+Download made the shortlist for Best Innovation at the Learning Technology Awards 2018.

-We are amongst very prestigious company, including Degreed, and The Open University, having already seen off a host of competition including three multi-nationals, to get this far.
+We were amongst very prestigious company, including Degreed, and The Open University, having already seen off a host of competition including three multi-nationals, to get as far as we did.

-Interestingly we are the only shortlisted company to be developing neuroscience-based solutions.
+Interestingly we were the only shortlisted company to be developing neuroscience-based solutions.